MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 **Working with Oracle Express**

-Oracle Express is a free version of the popular Oracle database management system.
-It is intended as a “starter” version; working with other offerings from Oracle uses the same ODBC drivers.
-Here we give the Oracle SQL statement to show all the tables in a database (this differs from standard SQL implementations):
+Oracle Express is a free version of the popular Oracle database management system intended for evaluation and education.
+It uses the same ODBC drivers as the commercial offerings.
+The follow example demonstrates an Oracle SQL statement to show all the tables in a database (this differs from standard SQL implementations):

 	tablesDS <- RxOdbcData(sqlQuery="select * from user_tables", connectionString = "DSN=ORA10GDSN;Uid=system;Pwd=X8dzlkjWQ")
 	OracleTableDF <- rxImport(tablesDS, overwrite=TRUE)